actinia-org/actinia-introduction/docs/index.md

 ### What is REST: intro

 An **API** (Application Programming Interface) defines a way of communicating between different software applications.
-There have been developed many different ways to implement APIs.
-A RESTful API (Representational State Transfer - REST, for details see [https://en.wikipedia.org/wiki/Representational_state_transfer](https://en.wikipedia.org/wiki/Representational_state_transfer)) is a web API for creating web services that communicate with web resources.
+A **RESTful** API (Representational State Transfer - REST, for details see [https://en.wikipedia.org/wiki/Representational_state_transfer](https://en.wikipedia.org/wiki/Representational_state_transfer)) is a web API for creating web services that communicate with web resources.

 In detail, a REST API uses URL arguments to specify what information shall be returned through the API.
 This is not much different from requesting a Web page in a browser but through the REST API we can **execute commands remotely and retrieve the results**.